 Forensic auditors and other investigators of crime must have a basic understanding of the general principles of criminal law.
 In addition, the economic crime investigator must have detailed knowledge of the specific elements of those crimes he or she will investigate.
-Crimes that will be addressed are the so-called "white collar" or economic crimes.
+Crimes that will be addressed are the socalled "white collar" or economic crimes.

 - General principles of criminal law

 - Fraud, with emphasis on management and employee fraud

 - Theft, also identity theft

 - Review of Cybercrimes Act, 19 of 2020

 - Prevention and Combating of Corrupt Activities Act No. 12 of 2004

+- Prevention of Organised Crime Act

 - Other statutory offences